 We NURTURE and love each other through fellowship as a family of faith.

-WEEKLY YOGA CLASSES are available on the front lawn.
-Bring your yoga mat, a towel, and water and join the class on Mondays and/or Fridays at 10am.
-A $5 donation for the instructor is appreciated.
+Bring your yoga mat, a towel, and some drinking water and join the class on the front patio on Mondays and/or Thursdays at 10am. a $5 donation for the instructor is appreciated.

 Laurette Beekman, Parish Nurse